SpaYco/S.S.B/README.md

 ## Features
-- !game : starts a game of words, you enter all the words in one line and the bot will pick one, and you have to guess which one it picked.
+- !game: starts a game of words, you enter all the words in one line and the bot will pick one, and you have to guess which one is picked.
-- !sum : you enter a line full of numbers separated by a space, and the bot will sum them all together for you.
+- !sum: you enter a line full of numbers separated by a space, and the bot will sum them all together for you.
-- !info : credits.
+- !info: credits.
-- !secret : adds a secret message that will only be shown with a certain name and password
+- !secret: adds a secret message that will only be shown with a certain name and password
-- !show : show you the secret message that you added with !secret if you enter the right credentials
+- !show: show you the secret message that you added with !secret if you enter the right credentials
-- !change : change the secret message if you enter the right credentials
+- !change: change the secret message if you enter the right credentials